AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-54324-graphql-requisition-lists-request-doesnt-consider-pagination-settings.md

 ---
-title: 'ACSD-54324: GraphQL requisition_lists request doesn't consider pagination settings'
+title: 'ACSD-54324: GraphQL requisition_lists request does not consider pagination settings'
 description: Apply the ACSD-54324 patch to fix the Adobe Commerce issue where the GraphQL `requisition_lists` request does not consider pagination settings and returns all results.
 feature:
 role: Admin, Developer